It occurs to me as I write this that we are surrounded. By dozens and hundreds and thousands of invisible, powerful, ever-changing things.

 If you’re interested in learning how to write better stories you work with a writing coach or an editor.

-Valerie Gordon is an award-winning television producer, lifelong storyteller and the founder of career and communication strategy firm, Commander-in-She.
-She helps women find the power in their stories and how to present them for greater success and satisfaction at work and in business.
-Take Command of your conference with a Commander-in-She confidence building workshop.
+Valerie Gordon is an award-winning television producer, lifelong storyteller, and the founder of career and communication strategy firm, Commander-in-She.
+She helps audiences and clients find the power in their stories and how to present them for greater impact and influence.
+See her list of services, read more from the blog, and follow her on LinkedIn.